gtuck/web3400-Course-Docs/projects/00/description.md

     <?php endif; ?>
    ```

+## Conclusion

 This setup ensures a basic yet secure contact form that utilizes PHP, PDO, HTML5, and the Bulma CSS framework.
 By including FontAwesome, you can further enhance the visual appeal of your forms and navigation.
 Test your form thoroughly to ensure data is saved correctly to your `contact_us` table.

+## Stage, Commit, and Push the Final Changes
+- **Objective**: Commit and push your completed project 00 changes in a VS Code Terminal.
+- **Topics**:
+  1. Stage the Change: Run `git add *`.
+  2. Commit the Changes: Type `git commit -m "Final update for project 00"`.
+  3. Push the Changes: Run `git push`.
+  4. Confirm Changes on GitHub: Visit your forked repository on GitHub.

+## Submitting the Assignment
+- **Objective**: Submit the URL to your completed index.html file.
+- **Topics**:
+  1. Submit the URL of your updated assignment `04` folder in the format: `https://github.com/[your-account-name]/[your-web3400-repo]/blob/main/projects/00/`.
+Replace `[your-account-name]` with your GitHub username and `[your-web3400-repo]` with your repo name.